 I think you understand the need for something like Freedom Sprout.

 The Future of Freedom Sprout

 To sprout a future of financial freedom for 1,000,000 children.

 We will accomplish this through our children’s finance course, and through our blog.

 We are designing a finance course that encompasses all of the financial areas kids need to understand.
 Don’t worry, it will start with a mini course for parents to get up to speed.
 There will be videos for adults to teach their children, as well as videos for children themselves.

 Freedom Sprout is founded on Christian-based, Biblical teaching.
-The course and information is valuable to anyone, regardless of religious affiliation or beliefs, but I want to be up front.
-I am a Christian and I use God’s principles for handling money, but you don’t have to be a Christian to appreciate our course and blog.
+The blog, book, and course are all full of valuable information for anyone, regardless of religious affiliation or beliefs.
+But I want to be up front.
+I am a Christian and I use God’s principles for handling money, but you don’t have to be a Christian to appreciate Freedom Sprout.